Fashion Designer

 What celebrities do you think are having the most impact on fashion right now?
 Please don't say Lady Gaga.

-Asked by Marion almost 13 years ago
+Asked by Marion over 13 years ago

 Impact" can mean a couple of things.
 Sales can get a strong lift if popular, relevant, and aspirational celebrities wear certain market-ready, in-store styles: Kate Middleton, Michelle Obama, and (ulp) Kim Kardashian.
 The dress Kate Middleton posed in for her engagement photos 2 years ago continues to be reissued by Reiss 4 seasons later!
 Impact can also mean setting the course for a trend to bubble up in a couple of years.
 Gaga's outfits are definitely not market ready but her penchant for over-the-top crystals is slowly making it's way into styles for next fall, to give one example.
 But I can't really think of one celebrity pulling the shots in the fashion world today - that tells you something about how fragmented and niche-driven the fashion business has become!